Table of Contents

 Joint pain or arthralgia is caused by inflammation or degeneration of tissues in one or more joints.
 It can be a manifestation of acute febrile illnesses, trauma, excessive mechanical stress, a variety of medical conditions elsewhere in the body or a more serious form of disabling arthritis.

 There are many drugs documented in Ayurvedic text for arthritis.
-Ajamoda powder is one of them and is very effective remedy and used internally and externally in form of poultice on affected joints.
+Ajamoda powder is one of them and is very effective remedy and used internally and externally in the form of poultice on the affected joints.

 What is Ajamoda

 Ajamoda consists of dried, aromatic fruits of Apium leptophyllum, an annual herb cultivated in the central and southern states of India.
 Ajamoda is a well-known drug for rheumatism and gout.
 Ajamoda is one of the chief ingredients in many formulations.
 Poultice of crushed fruits can also be applied to painful joints along with oral use.